Core components - Part 2

-The AEA framework consists of several core elements, some of which are required to run an AEA and others which are optional.
+The AEA framework consists of several core components, some required to run an AEA and others optional.

-In Core Components - Part 1 we discussed the elements each AEA uses.
-We will now look at some of the advanced elements each AEA uses.
+In Core Components - Part 1 we described the common components each AEA uses.
+In this page, we will look at more advanced components.

 DecisionMaker can be thought of as a

 Wallet manager plus "economic brain" of the AEA.
 It is responsible for the AEA's crypto-economic security and goal management, and it contains the preference and ownership representation of the AEA.
-The decision maker is the only component which has access to the
+The decision maker is the only component with access to the

 Wallet's private keys.

 You can learn more about the decision maker here.
-In the simplest form, it acts like a
+In its simplest form, the decision maker acts like a

 Wallet contains the private-public key pairs used by the AEA.
 Skills do not have access to the wallet, only the decision maker does.